BioDynaMo/biodynamo/doc/user_guide/soma_clustering.md

 ## Inspect the code

-Go into the `soma_clustering` directory and open the source file `src/soma_clustering.h` in your favorite editor.
+Firstly, change to the new `soma_clustering` directory that you have just copied.
 We can note the following things from its content:

 ### 1. Creating a custom agent

-In `src/my_cell.h` we can find the following code:
+Begin by opening `src/my_cell.h` in your favourite text editor.
+We can find the following code:

 ```cpp
 class MyCell : public Cell {